JetBrains/kotlin-native/DEBUGGING.md

 - single stepping sometimes works incorrectly in some other scenarios
 - variable inspections may not work properly

-_Note:_ Support DWARF 2 specification means that the debugger tool recognizes Kotlin as C89, because before DWARF 5 specification, there is no identifier for the Kotlin language type in specification.
+_Note:_ Supporting the DWARF 2 specification means that the debugger tool recognizes Kotlin as C89, because before the DWARF 5 specification, there is no identifier for the Kotlin language type in specification.